athaller/landscapes.io/README.md

 ===============
 Designed to handle the most complicated DevOps deployments, landscapes.io is an AWS CloudFormation management tool built with the MEAN stack.

+1. The MongoDB/node.js/express server-side code lives in `/lib`.
+2. The AngularJS/Bootstrap client-side code is in `/app`.
+3. All tests are in `/test`.
+(We need more tests...)

 Currently, the project is in ALPHA and frequent (weekly) updates should be expected.

 ##Demo